 Sadly, many IT departments don’t see the importance of delivering great customer service to their end users.
 After all, it’s not as though the end users can leave them for another support provider, right?

 Technically this is true, but it’s also wrong… Have you heard of a new-fangled thing called Google?
 At a recent IT service management (ITSM) conference in London, a great point was made: “No ITSM tool vendor is the leader in providing technology to help solve IT issues.
 That award goes to Google.”
-And according to Forrester Research, only 17% of IT issues actually make it to the corporate IT service desk.
+And according to Forrester Research, only 17% of IT issues actually make it to the corporate IT service desk/help desk.
 So where does the other 83% go?

 End users are becoming increasingly more tech-savvy and their expectations of IT are increasing daily (to match the service experiences they receive in their personal lives).
 So why would they want to deal with a potentially unhelpful service desk analyst who doesn’t respond to their ticket for three days, when they can simply type their issue into a search engine (although we don’t actually recommend this) to find a workaround or fix for their issue themselves in mere minutes?

 In my opinion, given the continued rise of Shadow IT, personal cloud services, and BYOD, corporate IT departments cannot afford to ignore their end users nor to deliver a bad service experience.
 So make the most of the opportunity you have right now to improve your service experience before that 17% drops so low that the need for an internal service desk is questioned.

 Here are five simple tips to get you thinking about (and hopefully started on) the road to providing a better service experience: